unexpectedjs/unexpected-http/documentation/index.md

 unexpected-http
 ===============

-This plugin provides assertions alowing HTTP requests to be declaratively specified which are issued and the responses checked against expectations.
+This plugin provides assertions allowing HTTP requests to be declaratively specified which are issued and the responses checked against expectations.

 Works with node.js and in browsers via [browserify](http://browserify.org) (see [example](../tests/index.html)).